14 Awesome Airbnbs to Enjoy a Proper Mountain Escape

 Located right at the base of Alyeska Resort (Alaska’s largest ski area) and only about 30 miles from Anchorage, this cozy chalet is the perfect basecamp for an Alaskan adventure.
-Take advantage of the “steep and deep” ski trails in the winter, hike and mountain bike in the summer when the resort transforms into the world’s northernmost rainforest, and take advantage of the spa year-round.
-You’ll also have access to everything one wants to do when in Alaska, including glacier and wildlife cruises, heli-hiking and rafting, cat-skiing, and more before coming home and enjoying a soak in the hot tub followed by a short walk to dinner and/or a beer from the local brewery in town.
+Take advantage of the “steep and deep” ski trails in the winter, hike and mountain bike in the summer when the resort transforms into the world’s northernmost rainforest, and unwind at the spa year-round.
+Guests will also have access to Alaska’s best outdoor activities, including glacier and wildlife cruises, heli-hiking and rafting, cat-skiing, and more before coming home and enjoying a soak in the hot tub followed by a short walk to dinner and drinks from the local brewery in town.

 What guests say: “Great location!
 Amazing hikes right outside the front door.
 The updated bathroom and shower were lovely.
 The bed and pillows were comfy.
 The perfect kitchen, bar, and dining space for entertaining.
 And who doesn’t love a hot tub with a mountain view!?”